Chōsen-seki

 Chōsen-seki (朝鮮籍) is a legal status assigned by the Japanese government to ethnic Koreans in Japan who do not have Japanese nationality and who have not registered as South Korean nationals.
 The status arose following the end of World War II, when many Koreans lost Japanese nationality.
 Most people with this status technically have both North Korean nationality and South Korean nationality under those countries' respective nationality laws, but since they do not have South Korean documents, and Japan does not recognize North Korea as a state, they are treated in some respects as being stateless.

-As of 2021 there were around 26,000 people with this status, compared to over 409,000 registered South Korean nationals in Japan.
+As of 2024 there were around 23,000 people with this status, compared to over 409,000 registered South Korean nationals in Japan.

 Background

 Chōsen-seki is a convention made by the Japanese government to register Korean residents in Japan shortly after the Surrender of Japan as if they had been stateless.
 The Korean people originally had Japanese citizenship during the Japanese occupation of the Korean Peninsula.
-However, their Japanese citizenship was later revoked by Japanese government, after Japan surrendered and gave up sovereignty over Korea, first practically in 1947 under Edict of Foreigner Registration (ja) of Allied Occupied Japan, then finally and formally, in 1952 in consequence of San Francisco Treaty.
+However, their Japanese citizenship was later revoked by Japanese government after Japan surrendered and gave up sovereignty over Korea, first practically in 1947 under Edict of Foreigner Registration (ja) of Allied Occupied Japan, then finally and formally, in 1952 through the San Francisco Treaty.

-In 1947, Koreans were still technically of Japanese citizenship although, Edict of Foreigner Registration Article 11 told to consider them as foreigners.
+In 1947, Koreans were still technically of Japanese citizenship although Article 11 of the Edict of Foreigner Registration states that they are considered foreigners.
 Hence, the Koreans who then resided in Japan were registered as "of Chōsen" according to their geographical origin as substitution of nationality.
 Since the foundation of South Korea in 1948, those Koreans have been able to reprocess their foreigner registration in Japan as South Korean nationals willingly.
 Those who did not do so, either because of an affinity for North Korea or because they did not wish to choose a side, retained Chōsen-seki status.